2nthony/git-delete-branch/README.md

 # git-delete-branch

-> 🔌Tooling for delete git branches
+> 🔌Git delete branch enhancement tooling

 Please consider starring the project to show your ❤️ and support.